-COVID vaccines are promising, but vaccine hesitancy challenges healthcare providers.
-The percentage of vaccinated Americans has grown, while the percentage of those who have been undecided has fallen.
-However, the number of people who oppose vaccination has remained steady.
-Because healthcare providers encounter all sorts of vaccine mindsets, they need knowledge and skills to personalize their approach for discussing a sensitive issue.
+COVID vaccines are promising, but vaccine hesitancy poses a challenge for healthcare providers.
+Because healthcare providers encounter a range of attitudes towards vaccines, they need knowledge and skills to personalize their approach when discussing a complex issue.

 This course was adapted from the California Coronavirus Testing Task Force, Human Centered Recommendations for Increasing Vaccine Uptake.
 Published June 8, 2021.
 Stanford CME is extremely grateful to Kaiser Permanente for permission to create this adaptation.